-African migrants who call America's whitest state home
+African refugees who call America's whitest state home

 Maine is the least diverse state in the US - 96.9% of the population describe themselves as white - but a growing community of African immigrants now call it home.